biicode/docs/c++/building/biicode_building.rst

   So biicode:

   + Detects how source code files are connected and builds a dependency graph (following #includes and searching for implementations).
-  + Generates, for each block, a *CMakeLists.txt* defining some variables in accordance to the detected dependency graph.
-These variables allow Biicode to "plug" your library to its cloud so it will be easily reused.
+  + Generates, for each block, a *CMakeLists.txt* defining some variables according to the dependency graph detected.
+These variables allow Biicode to "plug" your library to its cloud so it is easily reused.
   + Builds a **library** for each block you have in your project (including each dependency).
   + Builds an **executable** for each file with a ``main()`` function.
   + Link the block's **library** to all **executables** within the block.
-  + Builds the block's library **only** with the source code files needed, according to detected dependencies (how files are connected).
+  + Builds the block's library **only** with the source code files needed, according to the  dependencies detected (how files are connected).

 Define and prepare targets